 Students learn about the underlying principles of each subject through a mix of theory and practical investigations, while also developing an understanding of the scientific skills essential for further study.
-Students learn how science is studied and practiced, and become aware that the results of scientific research can have both good and bad effects on individuals, communities and the environment.
+Students learn how science is studied and practiced, and become aware of the positive and negative results of scientific research on individuals, communities and the environment.
 As well as focusing on the individual sciences, the syllabus enables candidates to better understand the technological world they live in, and take an informed interest in science and scientific developments in the world around them.